bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + University of Cincinnati Copyright Policy says:
        + Graduate students hold copyright on their thesis document.
-       + But not on your software!
+       + But not on their software!
+       + Don't even hold copyright on your own **homework**.

 + Hired a lawyer, but couldn't get University lawyers to budge.

-+ So, I put my source code as an appendix to my thesis document.
++ So, I put my source code as an appendix to my thesis document &hellip;

-+ &hellip; and released it as Free Software.
+    - &hellip; and released it as Free Software.

-# How Collaboration Should Work.
+# How Collaboration Should Work

-+ Academic system should be released in software freedom.
++ Academic software systems should be released in software freedom.

 + The four freedoms are **designed** for academic exploration.